-- 1. The purpose of this Agreement is to: - a. establish and maintain orderly contract administration procedures between the Board and the Association; - b. establish the terms and conditions of employment of all employees to whom this Agreement applies; - c. establish procedures for the settlement of disputes which may arise as to the application and/or the interpretation of this Agreement. - 2.
+- 1. The purpose of this Agreement is to: - a. establish and maintain orderly contract administration procedures between the Board and the Association; - b. establish the terms and conditions of employment of all employees to whom this Agreement applies; - c. establish procedures for the settlement of disputes which may arise as to the application and/or the interpretation of this Agreement. - d. promote mutually respectful working relations between the Board and the Association and all employees. - 2.
 This Agreement shall be governed and construed according to relevant provincial and federal statutes.
 If any provision of this Agreement, or any application of this Agreement, to any employee covered hereby shall be found contrary to law, the relevant statute shall prevail. - 3.
 Terms used in this Agreement, defined in the School Act, and School Act Regulations, the Labour Relations Code, and other relevant statutes, shall have the meanings as defined in those statutes.